SergeevSergeiS/HyperSkill_JavaCore/README.md

-# HyperSkill_JavaCore
-Repository with the projects from JavaCore track on HyperSkill.org
+This repo was created to save few interesting projects from the JavaCore track on HyperSkill.org (https://hyperskill.org/tracks/15)